 8. Christ Church Cathedral

-When Dermot MacMurrough was overthrown as the King of Leinster in 1167, he recruited mercenaries to reclaim his title.
-The leader of this Norman invasion was a distinguished medieval knight named Richard de Clare, the 2nd Earl of Pembroke, commonly known as Strongbow.
+When Dermot MacMurrough was overthrown as the King of Leinster in 1167, he recruited the distinguished knight named Richard de Clare, the 2nd Earl of Pembroke, to reclaim his lost title.
+Richard de Clare is more commonly known as Strongbow.
 A bronze statue, sculpted by Eithne Ring, of Strongbow and his wife sitting on their thrones is located in front of the Christ Church Cathedral.

 Later, in 1210, the Normans took over Waterford and built a Gothic Cathedral on this site, which stood until the community constructed Christ Church in 1773.
 During the demolition of the previous cathedral, a series of medieval vestments were discovered.
 These “Cloth of Gold” vestments are now on display in the Medieval Museum in Waterford.

 Described as one of the finest 18th century ecclesiastical building in Ireland, this Cathedral was designed by architect John Roberts, who also designed the Cathedral Of The Most Holy Trinity.
-Some of its highlights include a stucco plaster ceiling, an elaborate stained glass window, and a pillar taken from the remains of the previous medieval cathedral.
+Some of its highlights include a stained glass window, the stucco plaster ceiling, and a pillar repurposed from the remains of the previous medieval cathedral.

 Besides being a place of worship, Christ Church Cathedral today also serves a music venue with a wonderful acoustic and unique atmosphere in the heart of Waterford City.
 The Cathedral is open to the public year round.